 9am to 5pm Monday to Friday (except bank holidays).

-You can also call this number to make an appointment with our Pregnancy Choices and Post-Abortion Counselling Service.
+Please call 07985 382 702 to make an appointment with our Pregnancy Choices and Post-Abortion Counselling Service.

 Funding for abortion services for women travelling to England from Northern Ireland

 FPA is seeking clarity on the government’s announcement of funding for women from Northern Ireland travelling to England for an abortion.

 As yet, we don't know when the policy will be implemented or how funding will be accessed.
 We are working with MPs to find out the details as quickly as possible for the women we work with.